fuster-10/mslearn-fabric-paris-demo/warehouse-copilot/intructions.md

 9. Run the query, following query to validate the correct creation of the tables.
-Alternatively, you can create, click on the tables to visualize a preview of its data in the explorer.
-For this last option, use the **Refresh** button on the toolbar to refresh the view.
-Then in the **Explorer** pane, verify that the **dbo** schema in the data warehouse now contains the following four tables:

     ```SQL
    select top 10 * from dbo.DimBattles;